 In a surprising turn of events, Warner Bros. announced on February 23 that War For The Planet of the Apes director Matt Reeves will produce and direct the next Batman solo movie, now that Ben Affleck is no longer directing.

-During a new interview to promote The Accountant, Ben Affleck revealed some details about his upcoming Batman solo film.
+During an October interview to promote The Accountant, Ben Affleck revealed some details about his upcoming Batman solo film.
 He confirmed rumors that have been floating around for the past two years, since word surfaced that he would direct a solo Batman film for Warner Bros.
-Affleck first played Batman/Bruce Wayne in Batman v Superman: Dawn of Justice, had a cameo in Suicide Squad and will reprise the role in next year’s Justice League.
+Affleck first played Batman/Bruce Wayne in Batman v Superman: Dawn of Justice, had a cameo in Suicide Squad and will reprise the role in 2017’s Justice League.

 Here’s what we know so far about Affleck’s film.
 It doesn’t have a release date, but is expected to come in 2018 or 2019.
 Although based on Affleck’s most recent comments, 2019 seems more likely.

 1. Matt Reeves Is Now Directing the Movie After Affleck Dropped Out

 On January 30, Variety reported that Affleck will no longer direct the film, since he wants to focus on playing Batman.
 Warner Bros. quickly turned to Reeves, who earned acclaim in 2014 for directing Dawn of the Planet of the Apes and is finishing up 2017’s War.
 On February 23, the studio announced that Reeves signed on to direct and produce.
 Surprisingly, the press release didn’t mention Affleck at all.